 About Our Partnership

-In 2013 the Alzheimer’s Drug Discovery Foundation and the Harrington Discovery Institute formed a mission aligned partnership to leverage their combined expertise and resources to advance highly promising Alzheimer’s disease discovery projects conducted in academic medical institutions nationwide and established the ADDF-Harrington Scholar Program.
+In 2013, the ADDF and HDI formed a mission aligned partnership to leverage their combined expertise and resources to advance highly promising Alzheimer’s disease discovery projects, conducted in academic medical institutions nationwide and established the ADDF-Harrington Scholar Program.